Article Author: Christina Manfredi

-As a depth therapy it offers an opportunity to explore the very roots and causative factors of present day issues particularly where unhelpful old emotional patterns, attachments, and stuck patterns behaviours continue to replay themselves.
+Regression Therapy can offer an opportunity to explore the very roots and causative factors of present day issues particularly where unhelpful old emotional patterns, attachments, and stuck patterns behaviours continue to replay themselves.

-Regression therapy as a healing modality is an area of great controversy in the clinical world of psychology and therapy.
+This is an area of great controversy in the clinical world of psychology and therapy.
 This is primarily due to the fact that what emerges into awareness from the somatic subconscious memory cannot be validated as factual accounts of what the actuality is or was.
 It is true that the subconscious mind encodes all that we experience, however it is also true that our perceptual senses can merge and alter memory and we are the one’s who actively construct the meaning of any perceived event.

 What matters however is what exists in the encoded somatic memory network and how perceived personal, genetic, inter-generational, and spiritual material emerges and effects the person in their current life.
 How and what is negatively encoded needs to be addressed, blockages dissolved, energetic signatures cleared, attachments released, and trauma healed.